-Our corporate emissions are reported according to the GHG Protocol Corporate Standard and as we are setting a net zero target this must also follow the SBTi Guidance, which has been used to determine which Scope 3 emissions sources to include and exclude.
-Additional details on the difference between the NZP and the Greening Government Commitments can be found in the Appendix.
+Our corporate emissions are reported according to the Greenhouse Gas (GHG) Protocol Corporate Standard2 and the Science Based Target Imitative (SBTi) Guidance3, which has been used to determine which Scope 3 emissions sources to include and exclude.
+Additional details on the difference between the Net Zero Plan (NZP) and the Greening Government Commitments can be found in the Appendix.